Keerthigthub/movie-recommendation-system/README.md

 - Pandas
 - Scikit-learn
 - Natural Language Processing
+- Streamlit (for the web interface)
 ## How It Works
 1. Movie metadata such as genres, keywords, cast, and overview are processed.
 2. The text data is converted into vectors using CountVectorizer.
 3. Cosine similarity is used to calculate similarity between movies.
-4. The system recommends the most similar movies.
+4. The system recommends the most similar movies to the user input.

 ## Example